athena-labz/athena/README.md

 DigiServices makes use of SIG tokens to address this issue.
 SIG can only be minted when certain conditions are met (including the payment of the entrance fee) and are uniquely matched to each user by making the "Token Name" the user's public key hash.
 This serves as an UTxO "stamp", which can later be checked in order to create a list of valid "accounts".
 This approach allows concurrency because each user has a unique UTxO even though the logic and address are the same.

+*Figure 1: Demonstration of how accounts could be filtered by using SIG tokens*
 ![Accounts Filter Example](images/account-filter.png)

 ##### II.
 Account Identity
 Since SIG token names are public key hashes, they also serve as a way to identify users.
 Each account linked to a SIG token is provided with a CAS score and can be recognized as real; other scripts requiring credentials can consume this account UTxO in order to verify if conditions are met.

 ##### III.
 Prove compliance
-Because DigiServices is an inter-mediation platform, it is crtitical to have a way of proving a user's agreemeent with set rules.
+Because DigiServices is an inter-mediation platform, it is critical to have a way of proving a user's agreement with set rules.
 SIG tokens can be used for this purpose because they can only be minted by the user whose public key hash is contained into the token name.
-Wen smart digital contracts are created, the account output is consumed and a SIG token is locked, proving compliance.
+When smart digital contracts are created, the account output is consumed and a SIG token is locked, proving compliance.

+*Figure 2: Example of compliance being proven by SIG token transfer*
 ![Prove Compliance Example](images/prove-compliance.png)

 In the DigiServices protocol, membership works by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy.
 This minting policy will mint 100 new SIG tokens and deposit them in the newly created user "account" .
 This is a script validator that handles service offers and requests, provided that it also receives  in input the entrance fee (in the below example 1,000 DSET).

+*Figure 3: UTxO model representation of account creation*
 ![Join Platform Example](images/join-platform.png)

 #### B. Contracts